UdeshyaDhungana/UdeshyaDhungana.github.io/content/articles/2025-05-21-understanding-git-internals.md

 /* ...... code ...... */
 ```

-The structure of response is as follows
+The response is structured as follows:

 ```
 001e# service=git-upload-pack